MnogoByte/celery-graceful-stop/README.md

 # Limitations

+- This module disables `pool_shrink`, `pool_grow`, `autoscale`, `pool_reload`, `add_consumer`, `cancel_consumer` control commands after receving `SIGTERM` signal.
+Actually, you`ll does not need to call them when a worker is shutting down, because worker does not receives new tasks.
-This module has been tested only with celery 3.1 with pool=prefork.
+- This module has been tested only with celery 3.1 with pool=prefork.

 # Author